rust-lang/rfcs/text/0000-forbidden-value-trait.md

 # Drawbacks

-Unless we turn the optimizations themselves into a language feature (which is not what I'm proposing), someone might mistakenly assume that some optimization is always guaranteed to happen, and rely on some value of type `T` being equal to `T::FORBIDDEN_VALUES[0]`.
+Unless we turn the optimizations themselves into a language feature (which is not what I'm proposing), someone might mistakenly assume that some optimization is always guaranteed to happen, and rely on some value being equal to `T::FORBIDDEN_VALUES[0]`.
 This design doesn't make it easy to implement a large number of forbidden values (like a range of integers for example).

 # Alternatives